-- 157 (1) A chief of police may suspend a police officer who is a member of the chief's police service, other than a deputy chief of police, without pay in the following circumstances: - 1.
-The police officer is convicted of an offence and sentenced to a term of imprisonment, even if the conviction or sentence is under appeal. - 2.
+151 (1) A chief of police may suspend a police officer who is a member of the chief's police service, other than a deputy chief of police, without pay in the following circumstances:

+- 1. The police officer is convicted of an offence and sentenced to a term of imprisonment, even if the conviction or sentence is under appeal. - 2.
+The police officer is in custody or is subject to conditions of judicial interim release that prevent the officer from performing the usual duties of a police officer. - 2.
 The police officer is in custody or is subject to conditions of judicial interim release, or conditions imposed under section 499 of the Criminal Code (Canada), that prevent the officer from performing the usual duties of a police officer. - 3.
-The police officer is charged with a serious offence, as defined in the regulations, under a law of Canada and, - i. the alleged offence was not committed in relation to the performance of the officer's duties, - ii. the chief of police, - A. has commenced proceedings to seek termination of the police officer's employment in relation to the events that led to the charges, or - B. has given notice to the police officer that the chief intends to commence such proceedings but is prevented from doing so by section 154, - iii. the likely outcome of the proceedings would be, if the events leading to the charges were proven, that the officer's employment would be terminated, and - iv. a failure to suspend the officer without pay would bring discredit to the reputation of the police service.
+The police officer is charged with a serious offence, as defined in the regulations, under a law of Canada and, - i. the alleged offence was not committed in relation to the performance of the officer's duties, - ii. the chief of police, - A. has commenced proceedings to seek termination of the police officer's employment in relation to the events that led to the charges, or - B. has given notice to the police officer that the chief intends to commence such proceedings but is prevented from doing so by section 148, - iii. the likely outcome of the proceedings would be, if the events leading to the charges were proven, that the officer's employment would be terminated, and - iv. a failure to suspend the officer without pay would bring discredit to the reputation of the police service.